A Federation of Canadian Municipalities MAMP grant-subsidized program for Municipal Teams

 - Each program culminates in a final project where the participants apply key concepts from each of the courses

-- Designed and maintained by PEMAC volunteers
+- Designed and maintained by PEMAC member subject matter experts

 - Independent from consulting services and product sales